vortex314/hoverboard/README.md

 ## Controlling

-have a look at the Arduino example code hoverserial.ino https://github.com/RoboDurden/hoverboard-firmware-hack/blob/master/hoverserial.ino :-)
+have a look at the Arduino example code

+https://github.com/RoboDurden/hoverboard-firmware-hack/blob/master/hoverserial.ino :-)

 ---